diina-gh/aspnet-entity-framework/README.md

 # DotnetProject
-A simple project that create and consume a web service to provide a person information, using ASP.NET, EntityFramework and SQLServer.
+A simple project that create and consume a web service wich provide a person information.
+We use ASP.NET, EntityFramework and SQLServer.